The Johnson College Campus Security and Fire Safety Policies

 How to Report Non-Emergency Crimes or Incidents:

-All students, employees, and campus visitors should promptly report non-emergency criminal incidents or accidents to the Johnson College Emergency Response number (570) 702-8989 or Stephenie Vergnetti, Senior Director of Organizational Development.
-The Senior Director of Organizational Development is located in Richmond Hall.
+All students, employees, and campus visitors should promptly report non-emergency criminal incidents or accidents to the Johnson College Emergency Response number (570) 702-8989 or Stephenie Vergnetti, Vice President of Human Resources.
+The Vice President of Human Resources is located in Richmond Hall.
 All crimes involving violence, major property loss, or any felony are reported by the Director of Student Engagement to the Scranton Police Department.